Fall 2020 Academic Plan: Frequently Asked Questions

 If I sign up for online-only classes, will I still have access to labs?

-Yes, students will still have access to studios and labs on campus such as the 3D Lab, Emerging Technology Center (formerly called the Open Lab), Photography Lab and other labs; however, students may need to sign up in advance to use the lab space.
+Yes, students will still have access to studios and labs on campus such as the 3D Lab, Emerging Technology Center (formerly called the Open Lab), Photography Lab and other labs; however, students will need to sign up in advance to use the lab space.
 More information on this will be available prior to classes beginning.

 How will classes that require a heavy presence and participation between student and professor, such as figure drawing, continue as an online option?